hypyg/tfe2-wiki.github.io/scenarios.md

 ## Hacking Alien Tech
 ---
-This is the last scenario you can actually play.
+This is the 3rd scenario you can actually play.
 Unlike the previous scenarios, you will start with an Indoor Farm, a Woodcutting Center, a Stone Mine, and 4 houses already built, along with 2 landed ships.
 ### Tasks in this scenario